gomorpheus/morpheus-apidoc/source/includes/_archives.md

 Download the file as an authorized user with access to the bucket.

-<aside class="warning">Downloading a directory will return a .zip file containing all files under it.</aside>
+<aside class="info">Downloading a directory will return a .zip file containing all files under it.</aside>

 ### HTTP Request